gmflau/k8-spark-connector-test/README.md

 ### Install Apache Spark, download this repo, and populate your DSE cluster
 * Download and install Apache Spark (2.4.0) - https://spark.apache.org/downloads.html
-* Download the sample Scala spark application using spark-cassandra-connector
+* Download this repo containing the sample Scala spark application using spark-cassandra-connector
 ```
 $ git clone https://github.com/gmflau/k8-spark-connector-test
 $ cd k8-spark-connector-test
 ```
-* cqlsh into your DSE cluster then execute the ./example.cql
+* cqlsh into your DSE cluster then execute the [./example.cql](./example.cql)

-### Build the Uber jar (a.k.a. fat jar) as it is required by the spark-submit command
+### Build a Uber jar (a.k.a. fat jar / assembly jar) as it is required by the spark-submit command to run in cluster mode
 ```
-$ sbt assembly (will generate a fat jar under here: ./target/scala-2.11)
+$ sbt assembly (will generate a Uber jar under here: ./target/scala-2.11)
 ```
-Upload the the fat jar to some HTTP server accessible from the K8 cluster env.
+Upload the the Uber jar to some HTTP server accessible from the K8 cluster env.
-For example, I uploaded my fat jar to an Azure’s storage bucket: https://glau.blob.core.windows.net/spark-job/k8-spark-connector-test-assembly-0.1.jar
+For example, I uploaded my Uber jar to an Azure’s storage bucket.
+Below is the HTTP URI for my Uber jar. https://glau.blob.core.windows.net/spark-job/k8-spark-connector-test-assembly-0.1.jar

-### Modify existing scala source or expand the application
+### Modify existing scala source or expand the application with more scala programs
 Scala source is located in this folder -> ./src/main/scala/datastax/.
 After you are done updating your scala code, you will generate a new assembly jar as follows:
 ```
 Run $ sbt assembly
 ```
-Then, upload the fat jar to some HTTP server accessible from the K8 cluster env.
+Then, upload the Uber jar to some HTTP server accessible from the K8 cluster env.

 ### Collect the K8 master API URI